What is an SEN Information Report?

 The College is aware of the access needs of disabled children on roll, adaptations to the school environment are made accordingly.

-For more information: see the College Disability & Equality Policy.
+For more information: see the College Disability and Equality Policy

 How will the college prepare and support my child to join the college, transfer to a new college or the next stage of education and life?